Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

 Moreover, we check that the boundary conditions also match.
-By using the existence and uniqueness theorems to systems of ordinary differential equations, it follows automatically that the corresponding correlation functions are quasi-modular forms.
-Furthermore, by straightforward computations on the WDVV equations for \emph{non-basic correlators}, we obtain the following theorem. \begin{thm} Let $\mathcal{X}_r$ be an elliptic orbifold $\mathbb{P}^1$ , $r=2,3,4,6$.
+By using the existence and uniqueness theorems to systems of ordinary differential equations, it follows automatically (see e.g. Section \ref{secequivalence2222}) that the corresponding correlation functions are quasi-modular forms.
+Furthermore, by straightforward computations on the WDVV equations for \emph{non-basic correlators}, we obtain the following theorem. \begin{thm} Let $\mathcal{X}_r$ be an elliptic orbifold $\mathbb{P}^1$, $r=2,3,4,6$.
 Let $\phi_{i}\in\mathfrak{B}$, $i=1,\cdots, n$ be as in \eqref{standard-basis}.
-Then any primary Gromov-Witten correlation function $\DL \phi_1,\cdots,\phi_n\DR_{0,n}$ is a quasi-modular form of $\Gamma(r)$ with weight $T+2D-2$, where $T$ is the number of twist sectors and $D$ is the number of $P$-classes among the insertions $\phi_1, \cdots, \phi_n.$ \end{thm} The weight formula in the statement is a consequence of the WDVV equations as well.
-We shall refer to the above results as \emph{genus zero modularity}.
+Then any primary GW correlation function $\DL \phi_1,\cdots,\phi_n\DR_{0,n}$ is a quasi-modular form for $\Gamma(r)$ with weight $T+2D-2$, where $T$ is the number of twisted sectors and $D$ is the number of $P$-classes among the insertions $\phi_1, \cdots, \phi_n.$ \end{thm} The weight formula in the statement is a consequence of the WDVV equations as well.
+Later in this paper we shall refer to the above results as \emph{genus zero modularity}.
 The proofs will be given in Section \ref{sectionhighergenusmodularity}.
-Schematically, we have the following correspondence.
+Schematically, we will have the following correspondence.

+That the modular group for the GW correlation function of $\mathcal{X}_{r}$ is the principal subgroup $\Gamma(r)$ of $\mathrm{PSL}(2,\mathbb{Z})$ is easier to see from mirror symmetry \cite{Milanov:2011, Milanov:2012, Milanov:2012qu}.
+In the A-model approach that we are following this is proved from the machinery of modular forms.